aiyyer/aiyyer.github.io/Software.md

 Software and Data Downloads from our Group
 ========================
 We intend to make code from our publications available on line.

+Please check the [github page](https://github.com/aiyyer) for some of the code that we have made public.
 More coming soon.